Tutorials

 Seyed Hossein Haeri (hossein.haeri@gmail.com) is an associate professor in the BLDL institute at the University of Bergen, Norway.
 Hossein is also employed by IOG, Belgium and Entropy Software Foundation, US.
 As a theoretical computer scientist, he is developing the mathematical foundation of ∆QSD.
 His research is in the intersection between Programming Languages and Software Engineering.
 Over the past decade, his research has enjoyed a flavour of Distributed Systems on top.
 In the recent past, he has delivered a dozen of ∆QSD talks at different venues, including QAVS 2022, ICE 2023, and NWPT 2023.

-Software Performance Analysis – Industry Perspectives
+Software Performance Analysis – Industry Perspectives [PDF]

 Authors: Kingsum Chow (Zhejiang University, China), Chengdong Li (Optimatist Technology, China), Anil Rajput (Advanced Micro Devices, United States) and Xinyu Jiang (Zhejiang University, China)